hweidner/check-mk-goodies/README.md

 	15 */2 * * *  root  /usr/bin/mk-job dockerimages /root/bin/dockerimages_cron

 The script requires the tools `skopeo` and `jq` to be installed under `/usr/bin`.
 Install them with the tools of your Linux distribution.
-For Debian Linux, you might need to add the package sources of the upcomig `bullseye` release.
+For Debian Linux 10 (buster), you might need to add the package sources of the Debian 11 (bullseye) release.

 This script `dockerimages` should be put in a subdirectory of the Local Check directory, e.g. `300/dockerimages` to run it every five minutes.
 It reads the